 CS 782: An Introduction to Geometric Complexity Theory.

 The course aims to introduce Geometric Complexity Theory (GCT), a particular approach to understanding computational complexity, along with the algebraic and geometric tools needed.
-The basic preparation which is required as a prerequisite is basic group theory, linear alegbra and commutative algebra and some rudimentary notions of ideals and varieties.
+Prerequisites are a familiarity and facility with basic group theory, linear alegbra and commutative algebra and some rudimentary notions of ideals and varieties.
+Most of this is obtained through a semester long course on algebra, using say, Artin's book "Algebra".
+This exposure is essential.
 Most of this will be reviewed through examples which lie on the GCT path.
 We will use some standard books: Humphreys, for Algebraic Groups, Harris for Algebraic Geometry and others as and when needed.
 These are NOT prerequisites.
 We will also be reading research papers.
 The class will meet twice a week, for the initial few weeks.

 Familiarity required: Linear Algebra, Basic Algebra, Commutative algebra, Groups and group actions, group representation, ideals and varieties.
-Artin's Algebra is adequate.
+Artin's Algebra pdf (Chapters 1-4, 8.1-8.4, 9-11) is adequate.

 • Detailed Course contents pdf